Johjo/spandor/documentation/commands/start_game_command.md

     5 tokens are in the stock
     4 nobles are in the board

-Title : Specific preparation for three players
+Title : Specific preparation for four players (TODO) Given
-Given
     4 players
 When